-The winter months are a perfect time for discovery and learning indoors at one of the many Chicago area children’s museums.
+Children’s Museums are starting to open again!
+Spending time at one of the many Chicago area children’s museums is wonderful for discovery and learning.
 We’ve put together a list of the offerings in the city and suburbs including best features, unique exhibit information, and our age recommendations.
 Some are ideal to spend a day, while others are suited to a shorter afternoon visit.
 Either way, it’s a great avenue to spark little imaginations and explore in a fun environment!

 700 E. Grand Avenue at Navy Pier

 Features three floors of hands-on exploration and fun where kids can hide in a treehouse, build a skyscraper, ride a fire truck, dig for dinosaur bones, fish in a river, tinker with real tools, climb a gigantic structure, create beautiful art and more!
 For ages 5 and younger, Kids Town is the place to be.
 Here, little ones can shop in the grocery store, change a tire, wash the car, and drive a bus in a cityscape setting designed just for kids.
 Thursday evenings from 5pm-8pm are free for everyone.
 First Sunday of every month is free for 15 and under.

 Recommended ages: Babies to age 10 (with certain areas geared specifically for 5 and under)

 Opens on June 5, 2021 for general admission with timed admission and reduced capacity.
 Tickets need to be purchased in advance.

 Spend a day checking out loads of interactive play and learning centers in one of the many “museum neighborhoods.”
 Kids can explore the sensory zone, roll a ball down a ramp, build in the construction house, explore the power of AWEsome Air and Water, blow enormous bubbles, explore mathematical notions, create a masterpiece and more!
 The Young Explorers neighborhood is a special area created specifically for children under the age of two.